vmlens/vmlens/README.md

-# Deterministic Unit Tests for Multi-Threaded Java
+# Deterministic Unit Tests for Multithreaded Java

 # Example

-The following example shows how to test multi-threaded, concurrent Java with vmlens:
+The following example shows how to test multithreaded, concurrent Java with vmlens:

 ```Java
 import com.vmlens.api.AllInterleavings;